sigsum/sigsum/proposals/2023-09-on-releases.md

 are **clear instructions on how to upgrade from release X-1 to X**.
 In other words, it is assumed that users follow along in the linear upgrade history.

+[And obviously: we have tested that linear upgrades work.
+What "tested" means we specify in the repository's RELEASES file.
+See example at the bottom.]

 We don't backport bug-fixes.
 To get a fix, upgrade to the next release.

 [Practically speaking, this may mean that we checkout the previously released